Māori & Pasifika Mentor, Y11 Dean, Te Reo Māori Teacher, PE & Health Teacher

 Alongside her role as student mentor, Sarah also has a huge influence on the hauora of students through exercise - as a PE teacher, basketball and netball coach, and as a staff helper on our Duke of Ed tramps and school ski trips.

 Sarah’s love of sport started young.
-She represented Canterbury in athletics, basketball, gymnastics and netball, continuing basketball on at senior women’s level in Wellington.
+She represented Canterbury in athletics, basketball, gymnastics and netball, continuing basketball at senior women’s level in Wellington.
 She also played basketball for the NZ Māori team at The Pacific Games.
-Sarah is now a member of the High Performance Women's Coaching team, and was invited by Basketball NZ to attend the NZ Womens’ Tall Ferns team selection camp.
-She was also recently appointed as NZ U17 Women's Assistant Coach.
+Sarah is now a member of the High Performance Women's Coaching team and Assistant Coach of the NZ U17 Women's Basketball Team.

 Zest for life